(See also European Society of Cardiology 2019 Guidelines on Diagnosis and Management of Pulmonary Embolism.)

-Massive PE may manifest with hypotension, tachycardia, light-headedness/presyncope, syncope, or cardiac arrest.
+Massive pulmonary emboli may manifest with hypotension, tachycardia, light-headedness/presyncope, syncope, or cardiac arrest.

-Less commonly, patients have hypotension, a loud 2nd heart sound (S 2 ) due to a loud pulmonic component (P 2 ), and crackles or wheezing.
-In the presence of right ventricular failure, distended internal jugular veins and a RV heave may be evident, and a RV gallop (3rd heart sound [S 3 ]), with or without tricuspid regurgitation, may be audible.
+Less commonly, patients have hypotension.
+A loud 2nd heart sound (S2) due to a loud pulmonic component (P2) is possible but uncommon in acute PE because increases in pulmonary artery pressures are only modest.
+Crackles or wheezing may occur but is usually due to comorbid disease.
+In the presence of right ventricular failure, distended internal jugular veins and a RV heave may be evident, and a RV gallop (3rd heart sound [S3]), with or without tricuspid regurgitation, may be audible.

 Fever, when present, is usually low-grade unless caused by an underlying condition.